emrusso/emrusso.github.io/uccheer/README.md

 Run as `sh convert_media.sh`

 ## Traffic
-You can see traffic at
+You can see traffic [here](https://webtraffic.uchicago.edu/awstats/awstats.pl?config=cheerleading)

 ## Uploading to UChicago server
 Follow the UC IT [instructions](https://uchicago.service-now.com/it?id=kb_article&kb=KB00015299) to upload with Cyberduck.